Visiting an Iban longhouse is perhaps one of the most unique experiences on offer in Malaysian Borneo.

 The Longhouse Chief

-While it is now possible for the leader of a longhouse to be a woman, you'll typically encounter a man who has been elected as the leader of the longhouse.
-The chief is boss and he or she has the final say in all matters, including your stay.
+Although it is now possible for the leader of a longhouse to be female, you'll more often encounter a man who has been elected as the chief elder.
+The chief is boss — he or she has the final say in all matters, including your stay.
+For obvious reasons, you don't want to get on the chief's bad side.

-Always let the chief eat and drink first -- show utmost respect; avoid standing over him and don't refuse if he offers for you to sit, eat, or drink.
+Always let the chief eat and drink first — show utmost respect; avoid standing over him, and don't refuse if he offers for you to sit, eat, or drink as his guest.

 Tips for Visiting an Iban Longhouse

-- Longhouse members share close contact and their immune systems have adapted.
+- Longhouse members live in close quarters, and their immune systems have adapted.
 You'll be sharing drinking glasses and eating utensils with many people.
+Hygiene isn't always easy.
 Avoid visiting an Iban longhouse if you are sick or could potentially introduce a germ that would spread through the families.
+Medical help may be far away.

 Dos and Don'ts in an Iban Longhouse